Customer Onboarding: 19 Amazing Ideas to Better Onboard Customers

 2. Help the customer understand what your product or service can do for them.

-Customers often have a general idea of what they need, but they don’t know what your specific product or service can do for them.
+Customers often have a general idea of what they need but don’t know what your specific product or service can do for them.
 It’s important to help them understand how your product or service will solve their problem.

 3. Create a clear and concise onboarding process.